Etienne357/POLA-02_Analysis/README.md

 # POLA-02_Analysis

-This git page has been created to perform some analyses (plots,...) on the POLA-02 data.
-It is still under construction.
+This git page has been created to perform some analyses (plots,...) on the POLA-02 data. it is stil work in progress.

+To download all the material from this git repository do ´git clone https://github.com/Etienne357/POLA-02_Analysis.git´ on your terminal.

 First you need Anaconda2 to perform analysis, especially jupyter notebook.
 Follow the following instructions to set up Anaconda and the relevant packages.